Wu/Yang Style 108 Workshop - Downton

 So we have a connection.
 Really we are talking about the same form, adapted for different usage, and each with own advantages (and disadvantages).

 This is the theme of this special full-immersion weekend workshop, using the Wu style to understand the Yang style.
-A future workshop will explore the Yang 108 and use it to understand the Wu style.
+Future workshops will then begin a study of the Yang 108.

 Friday evening 6.30pm - 9pm